Hot Rod Charlie being run in Belmont in memory of Jake Panus - WHIZ News

 “Everyone around him was just drawn to him in a way that has that almost natural leadership,” Patrick O’Neill said.
 “That guy whenever he enters the room, it’s smiles, it’s laughs and he just has this aura to him.
 Talking to Stephen or talking to some of the people that run this foundation — it sounds like that’s kind of who Jake was.”

 Hot Rod Charlie’s saddlecloth bears Jake’s initials and symbols of his life and goals, and his Triple Crown season is dedicated to raising awareness for scholarships in Jake’s name.
-One such symbol is a bear pendant Jake wore around his neck that represents courage, confidence, healing and protection for the Lakota Native American tribe, and the other is the South Carolina Gamecocks logo to symbolize his desire to follow his father in playing football there.
+One such symbol is a pendant Jake wore around his neck of a bear, which represents courage, confidence, healing and protection in Native American culture, and the other is the South Carolina Gamecocks logo to symbolize his desire to follow his father in playing football there.

 “Him wanting to walk on to South Carolina’s football team: How do you not root for that?”
 Doug O’Neill said.
 “I just think it’s a great way to keep Jake alive with us and I hope to be a small part of it for a long time to come.”